 Background

-I have been a space and astronomy enthusiast for as long as I can remember, and I still have the Golden Book of Astronomy, which first introduced me to the wonders of outer space when I was still at Junior School.
+I have been a space and astronomy enthusiast for as long as I can remember, and I still have the Golden Book of Astronomy, which first introduced me to the wonders of outer space when I was at Junior School.

 I was the Consultant Editor for the Jane's Space Systems and Industry website and annual publication - one of the leading sources of information on all aspects of the global space industry - from May 2007 until May 2018.
 I have also acted as consultant / editor for many other books and space-related media.

-Previous books include: Space: A Children's Encyclopedia (Dorling Kindersley 2010); Jane’s Space Recognition Guide (HarperCollins in collaboration with Jane’s and the Smithsonian Institution, Washington D.C., 2008); Pop-Up Facts: Space (Templar, 2008); Distant Worlds: Milestones in Planetary Exploration (Springer-Copernicus-Praxis, 2007); The Continuing Story of the International Space Station (Springer Praxis 2002); Reaching for the Stars (Cassell 1994 and 1996); and Heroes In Space (Blackwell 1986), as well as two Geography text books.
+Previous books include: Space: A Children's Encyclopedia (Dorling Kindersley 2010); Jane’s Space Recognition Guide (HarperCollins in collaboration with Jane’s and the Smithsonian Institution, Washington D.C., 2008); Pop-Up Facts: Space (Templar, 2008); Distant Worlds: Milestones in Planetary Exploration (Springer-Copernicus-Praxis, 2007); The Continuing Story of the International Space Station (Springer-Praxis 2002); Reaching for the Stars (Cassell, 1994 and 1996); and Heroes In Space (Blackwell 1986), as well as two Geography text books.

 I was a consultant/writer for the European Space Agency for many years, writing and editing brochures and reports, as well as writing innumerable articles for the ESA Bulletin and several of the Agency’s web sites.
+I was also the author of a number of brochures and press releases for the UK Particle Physics and Astronomy Research Council (PPARC).

-Since the mid-1980s, I have also written hundreds of articles on space and astronomy for the European Space Agency, and for British and American newspapers and magazines, as well as material for the Dorling Kindersley Children's Encyclopedia, Sunday Times Window On The Universe CD-ROM, the Nature-IOP Encyclopedia of Astronomy and Astrophysics, The Microsoft Encarta Reference Library and Philip’s Encyclopedia of Astronomy and Astrophysics.
+Since the mid-1980s, I have written hundreds of articles on space and astronomy for British and American newspapers and magazines, as well as material for the Dorling Kindersley Children's Encyclopedia, Sunday Times Window On The Universe CD-ROM, the Nature-IOP Encyclopedia of Astronomy and Astrophysics, The Microsoft Encarta Reference Library and Philip’s Encyclopedia of Astronomy and Astrophysics.

 I have reviewed many books for The Observatory magazine and been an adviser or consultant for books such as Factivity Space (published by Parragon in 2016), which won a gold award in the Junior Design Awards, and various publications by Dorling Kindersley, such as Escape From Earth (by Peter Ackroyd), Space Revealed and e.explore Space Travel.